COURAGEOUS-isf/format/docs/src/common_uses/special_cases.md

 require extra effort when logging data.

-This chapter offers a set of examples intended to act as a reference for both the format and the intended results expected using track2kml (if desired).
+This chapter offers a set of examples intended to act as a reference for both the format and the results expected using  the track visualizer (track2kml).